opencomputeproject/onie/docs/design-spec/nos_interface.rst

 NOS Installer
 =============

+ONIE puts a small number of requirements on the NOS installer.

-The only requirement ONIE has for the NOS installer is that the installer **must** update the boot environment so that the NOS boots at the next reboot.
+First, the installer **must** update the boot environment so that the NOS boots at the next reboot.

 How this is done depends on the specific CPU architecture.
 See these sections for the corresponding CPU architectures: